Black Panther Becomes The Most-Mentioned Movie On Twitter

 — CNN (@CNN) March 20, 2018

-The film producer and president of Marvel Studios, Kevin Feige, confirmed a sequel is coming for Black Panther.
-In the upcoming film for Avengers: Infinity War, actor Chadwick Boseman (Black Panther character) will be making an appearance in the much-anticipated film, which will arrive in theaters in April.
+The film producer and president of Marvel Studios, Kevin Feige, confirmed that a sequel is coming for Black Panther.
+In Avengers: Infinity War, actor Chadwick Boseman, who played Black Panther, will be making an appearance in the much-anticipated film, which will arrive in theaters in April.

 NEW: "Black Panther" has become the most tweeted-about movie ever, Twitter says, generating more than 35 million tweets. https://t.co/umFrOEtt98 pic.twitter.com/tJAbBbCoE3